tokamak-network/tokamak-dao-contracts/README.md

 ## Documentation
-- Etherscan guide: Interact with DAO contracts using [Etherscan guide](./docs/etherscan-guide/README.md).
+- Etherscan guide: Interact with DAO contracts using Etherscan guide(will update this part).
 - Contract Description: For detailed contract specifications, please refer to [the contract description document](./docs/developer-guide/README.md).
 - Changes in DAOCommitteeV1 : What's added or changed in V1 can be found in [this document](https://github.com/tokamak-network/ton-staking-v2/blob/deploy-ton-staking-v2.5/docs/en/ton-staking-v2.md).